arobavet/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_AADTokenLifetimePolicy/readme.md

 ## Description

-This resource configures the Azure AD Token Lifetime Policies
+This resource configures the Entra ID Token Lifetime Policies